 Secure wp-content/uploads in Linux Apache and Windows Server IIS

 It’s recommended to disallow access to and execution of PHP files in wp-content/uploads folder.
-Preferably and in my opinion without the use of a security plugin.
-Denying access to PHP files in WordPress wp-content/uploads folder is easily achieved with a
+Preferably and without the use of a security plugin.
+Blocking access to PHP files in WordPress wp-content/uploads folder is easily achieved with a

 .htaccess file on Linux Apache, or

-web.config on Windows Server IIS, and here is how.
+web.config accesssPolicy in Windows Server IIS, and here is how.

 As said, it is recommended to deny PHP execution in folders like WordPress wp-content/uploads.
 A lot of malware is uploaded to that folder and used as and entry point.
 Additional malware and PHP backdoors are uploaded from there.
 So disable PHP execution in wp-content/uploads!
 I’ve written about securing WordPress uploads folder before.

 The easiest method in IIS to disable PHP execution in a folder is to create a web.config file with an accessPolicy for handlers.
 Such an accessPolicy tells IIS what a PHP hander is allowed to do: execute, read, or read/write.
 Using this technique you disable the execution of PHP completely for that particular folder.

 Protip: you’ll find more information about IIS Handlers in IIS’ documentation.

 In IIS Manager:

 - In IIS Manager, click through to your web site

 Did you know you can use Windows Server File Server Resource Manager File Screens to block the upload of vulnerable WordPress plugins?
 Read all about it in Deny vulnerable WordPress plugins using Windows Server File Server Resource Manager’s File Screens.